What Is COVID-19?

 Get care right away if your child:

-has trouble breathing
+- has trouble breathing

-has severe belly pain
+- has severe belly pain

-has pain or pressure in the chest
+- has pain or pressure in the chest

-is confused or not making sense
+- is confused or not making sense

-is having trouble staying awake
+- has trouble staying awake

-looks bluish in the lips or face
+- looks bluish in the lips or face

 These symptoms can be warning signs of serious illness.